-- SEO: SEO is far from dead.
+SEO is far from dead.
 It is in the nature of search (and therefore Search Engine Optimization Services) to keep evolving with time.
 And so the more accurate statement would be that SEO as we knew it even 5 years back is dead.
-The amount of long term value your store will generate from a strong organic audience will be extremely valuable in the long run.
+The amount of long-term value your store will generate from a strong organic audience will be extremely valuable in the long run.

 It involves a series of technical optimizations that will give a structure to your site that you will be thankful for when the ball starts rolling.
-It is till today the foundation of your site, and I strongly recommend digging a little deep here to avoid instant gratification and dive into the nitty gritty of this one.
+It is still today the foundation of your site, and I strongly recommend digging a little deep here to avoid instant gratification and dive into the nitty-gritty of this one.

 Once your e-commerce site is up and running, there are still a number of things that you will have to be careful of in the day-to-day running of your store that may require a resource.
 Transactional emails may stop going off, content might move, you might get a few malicious folders and much more can happen no matter how robust and secure you make your site.

 Account for someone taking care of this for you on a monthly basis – or who can be on call as and when required.